jsdw/angu/README.md

 in the browser or in NodeJS.
 You have complete control over every operation performed, and this library takes care of the nitty gritty of the parsing and such.

-Zero dependencies, and comes with typescript typings (usage optional).
+Zero dependencies, and comes with javascript typings (usage optional).

 We can use this to create a simple in-browser calculator to evaluate things like: